 Poor market research leads to blind ad spend

-Smart marketing depends on comprehensive industry research and analysis, which are the building blocks of any good marketing strategy.
+Smart marketing depends on comprehensive industry research and analysis, which are the building blocks of any comprehensive marketing strategy.
 Therefore, not having a marketing plan is akin to throwing money out on the street.
 Without the proper research to back up your marketing choices, you’ll just be wasting your precious ad budget on low-converting marketing mediums or on the wrong audience.

 However, creating a marketing strategy lets you focus on your business goals so that you can determine the best direction you should take and to avoid losing sight of your objectives so you don’t waste your time.
 In addition, by outlining your objectives in your marketing strategy, you can create a timeline of tasks and deadlines you need to meet in order to fulfill your objectives.
 That way, you and your team will be held accountable for performing the tasks completely and in a timely manner.